hdgarrood/purescript-numeric-hierarchy-guide/fields.rst

 This gives us a useful trick for determining whether some ring is a field or
-not: since all fields are integral domains, we can immediately deduce that a ring cannot be a field if it fails to be an integral domain, i.e. if it has any zero-divisors.
+not: since all fields are integral domains, we can immediately deduce that a ring cannot be a field if it fails to be an integral domain, e.g. if it has any zero-divisors.
 Note that for two of the three non-examples of fields listed earlier, namely :math:`\mathbb{Z}_4` and :math:`\mathrm{Mat}(2;\mathbb{R})`, it can be shown that they are not fields in this way.